kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 addAnimatorObservers(animator: imageMoveAnimator)
 ```

 These lines link up the segmented controls at the bottom of the app to the current state of the animator.
-Build and run, start an animation, and keep an eye on the segmented controls.
-You can see the `state` and `isRunning` change before your eyes:
+Build and run, start an animation and keep an eye on the segmented controls.
+You can see `state` and `isRunning` change before your eyes:

-> TODO: In Beta 3 `isRunning` never seems to be changed.
+> TODO: In Beta 3 `isRunning` never seems to change.

 ![ipad](images/Animalation2.png)

-As you explore more features of the Property Animator you'll see more of these segments light up.
+As you explore more features of the Property Animator you’ll see more of these segments light up.
 This is where Property Animators start to get _really_ interesting!

 ## Pausing and scrubbing

-With `UIView` animations you set them going and then usually forget about them unless you also added a completion block.
-With Property Animators, you can reach in at any point in the animation and stop it.
-You can, for example, use this for animations that the user can interrupt by touching the screen.
-Interactions like this make your users feel really connected to what is happening in the app.
+With `UIView` animations, you set them going and then usually forget about them unless you also added a completion block.
+With Property Animators, you can reach in at any point during the animation and stop it.
+You can, for example, use this for animations the user can interrupt by touching the screen.
+Interactions like this make your users feel incredibly connected to what’s happening in the app.

-The Animalation project already has a handler for tapping the image view, but at the moment it doesn't do anything.
+The Animalation project already has a handler for tapping the image view, but at the moment it doesn’t do anything.
 In **ViewController.swift**, find `handleTapOnImage(_:)` and add the following code:

 ```swift
 //1